- Allocation of Royalty Obligation to a Lessee

 The business rules used in the validation process are described in detail in the Electronic Royalty Data Submission - User Manual, along with troubleshooting instructions.

 Royalty payers are not required to make submissions for royalty entities that have a production volume of zero.

-Payment of royalties is still due by the 25th day of the first month following the month of production pursuant to the Regulations (unless otherwise specified in the contract), which means that companies must estimate the royalty payment.
+Payment of royalties is made separately from the submission of royalty information.
+Royalty payments must be made by cheque and are due by the 25th day of the first month following the month of production pursuant to the Regulations (unless otherwise specified in the contract), which means that companies must estimate the royalty payment.
 Companies are expected to be diligent in their estimation of royalties so that there will be minimal differences between the amount paid and the amount assessed by IOGC using the actual data submitted.